-- Bullying (taunting, teasing, name calling) - Any verbal or physical action directed toward another person that persists after being asked to stop. - Minor Incidences of Unwanted Contact -Any unwanted physical contact that does not carry a significant risk of injury or is an affront to a person's dignity. - Dress Code Violation Failure to follow the guidelines set in the school hand-book. - Unauthorized use of Electronic Device -The unauthorized use or display of non-sanctioned content with any electronic device on school property during school hours. - 5.
+- 1. Bullying (taunting, teasing, name calling) Any verbal or physical action directed toward another person that persists after being asked to stop. - 2.
+Littering/Leaving a Mess Leaving trash/garbage of any kind on floors, tables, or desktops.
+This includes failure to report a mess/hazard to staff. - 3.
+Minor Incidences of Unwanted Contact Any unwanted physical contact that does not carry a significant risk of injury and is not an affront to a person's dignity. - 4.
+Dress Code Violation Failure to follow the guidelines set in the school handbook. - 5.
+Unauthorized use of Electronic Device The unauthorized use or display of non-sanctioned content with any electronic device on school property during school hours, the use of a cell phone during class time or assemblies, or the retrieval of a cell phone from a classroom caddy without permission. - 6.
 Inappropriate Language/Gestures Swearing, derogatory remarks of a religious, racial, or sexual nature, vulgarity, commentary of an undignified manner.
-These remarks may be verbal, written, gestured, or electronically-generated. - Continuation of Unmodified Misbehavior The further occurrence of behavior contrary to the Code of Conduct despite the use of lesser levels of disciplinary action to correct the behavior. - 7.
-Insubordination The refusal to follow the directions of a District employee. - Lying Acts of commission or omissions that misrepresent or withhold information or facts with the intent to deceive. - Cheating / Plagiarism Sharing work not intended to be collaborative or attempting to present the work of others as one's own regardless of the all party's awareness of the attempt. - 10.
-Assembly Misconduct Any act verbal or physical that interrupts or detracts from the purpose of the assembly. - 11.
-Forgery Copying or using another person's signature with or without their consent with the intent to deceive. - Verbal Altercation Any argument involving inappropriate language or threats of violence - Physical Altercation/Fighting Any attempt to cause injury by means of physical contact.
+These remarks may be verbal, written, gestured, or electronically generated. - 7.
+Continuation of Unmodified Misbehavior The further occurrence of behavior contrary to the Code of Conduct despite the use of lesser levels of disciplinary action to correct the behavior. - 8.
+Insubordination The refusal to follow the directions of a District employee. - 9.
+Lying to Staff Acts of commission or omissions that misrepresent or withhold information or facts with the intent to deceive. - 10.
+Cheating / Plagiarism Sharing work not intended to be collaborative or attempting to present the work of others as one's own, including AI generated text, regardless of the other party's awareness of the attempt. - 11.
+Assembly Misconduct Any verbal or physical act that interrupts or detracts from the purpose of the assembly. - 12.
+Forgery Copying or using another person's signature with or without their consent with the intent to deceive. - 13.
+Verbal Altercation Any argument involving inappropriate language or threats of violence or is significantly disruptive to the educational setting - 14.
+Physical Altercation/Fighting Any attempt to cause injury by means of physical contact.